Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.12.__ - Version 6.0

 >>>>- Add window celebrations board with selection of the years interval and clickable dates.
->>>>- Add export celebrations board TXT/HTML/DOCX/CVS/JSON/PNG/JPEG/TIFF/BMP.
+>>>>- Add export celebrations board in TXT/HTML/DOCX/CVS/JSON/PNG/JPEG/TIFF/BMP.
 - Add advanced print preview window.
 - Add select a years interval to export, else process the entire report/grid or only the current month view.
 - Add option to set the default print month view page orientation.